rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 Two fairly recent examples showcasing this feat of Nature that happened to pierce the public's attention[^public] are Ötzi the iceman and the report that the DNA of some million year-old mammoths was able to be sequenced.

-Ötzi the iceman is a mummified human (25-40 year-olds and likely murdered) from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k-5.3k years-old (3359 - 3105 BCE)[^old], Ötzi is one of the oldest mummies ever retrieved; that DNA is so structurally sound over time has afforded us amazing insight into humanity's and Ötzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).
+Ötzi the iceman is a mummified human, who was 25-40 year-olds at time of his death (likely murdered), from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k-5.3k years-old (3359 - 3105 BCE)[^old], Ötzi is one of the oldest mummies ever retrieved; that DNA is so structurally sound over time has afforded us amazing insight into humanity's and Ötzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).

 The million year-old mammoths story refers to 3 mammoth (the oldest set of fossils being 1.2-1.1Ma) specimens of the Early-Middle Pleistocene from Siberia whose DNA was read by a team of researchers.
 The sequencing and recovery of DNA from these fossils pushed the previous boundaries people had believed to exist for successful DNA sequencing[^million_mam]; previously, sequencing the DNA of a 560–780k year-old horse fossil from Canada's Yukon was believed to have been _the limit_[^horse].